tarikalim/Blog-App/readme.md

 # BlogApp

-This project is a attempt to develop moduler full stack web application with Python and Flask.
+This project is a attempt to develop moduler full stack web application with Flask framework.
 The project is a blog application that allows users to create, read, update, and delete blog posts.
 Backend developed using RESful API principle and frontend developed using HTML, CSS, and JavaScript.

 ## Technologies Used

 Backend:

 - Python
 - Flask
 - SQLAlchemy
 - SQLite
-- Marshmallow
 - Flask-Mail
 - Flask-Migrate
 - Flask-RESTx